AdiDwiv/MNazar/README.md

   * An hour has passed since location was last updated.
   * The employee moves by a distance greater than 100 metres.
  * An employee can view his own locations listed in a table.
- * Cells are ordered vertically from latest to oldest.
+ * Cells are ordered vertically from latest location to oldest.
- * Cells display the time the location was first logged and the distance travelled by the employee at that time.
+ * Cells display the time the location was first received and the distance travelled by the employee at that time.
  * Each cell in the table contains a color coded marker indicating how long an employee stayed at that location.
-THe colors are coded as follows
+The colors are coded as follows
   * Green: Less than 1 hour
   * Yellow: 1-3 hours
   * Red: More than 3 hours